 ods graphics on; proc glm data=iron; model loss=fe fe*fe; run; ods graphics off;

-If ODS Graphics is enabled but you do not specify the PLOTS= option, then PROC GLM produces a default set of plots, which might be different for different models, as discussed in the following.
+For general information about ODS Graphics, see Chapter 21, Statistical Graphics Using ODS.
+If you have enabled ODS Graphics but do not specify the PLOTS= option, then PROC GLM produces a default set of plots, which might be different for different models, as discussed in the following.

-If you specify a one-way analysis of variance model, with just one CLASS variable, the GLM procedure produces a grouped box plot of the response values versus the CLASS levels.
+If you specify a one-way analysis of variance model, with just one CLASS variable, the GLM procedure will produce a grouped box plot of the response values versus the CLASS levels.
 For an example of the box plot, see the section One-Way Layout with Means Comparisons.

-If you specify a model with two continuous predictors and no CLASS variables, the GLM procedure produces a contour fit plot, overlaying a scatter plot of the data and a contour plot of the predicted surface.
+If you specify a model with two continuous predictors and no CLASS variables, the GLM procedure will produce a contour fit plot, overlaying a scatter plot of the data and a contour plot of the predicted surface.

-If you specify an analysis of covariance model, with one or two CLASS variables and one continuous variable, the GLM procedure produces an analysis of covariance plot of the response values versus the covariate values, with lines representing the fitted relationship within each classification level.
-For an example of the analysis of covariance plot, see Example 41.4.
+If you specify an analysis of covariance model, with one or two CLASS variables and one continuous variable, the GLM procedure will produce an analysis of covariance plot of the response values versus the covariate values, with lines representing the fitted relationship within each classification level.
+For an example of the analysis of covariance plot, see Example 39.4.

-If you specify a MEANS statement, the GLM procedure produces a grouped box plot of the response values versus the effect for which means are being calculated.
+If you specify a MEANS statement, the GLM procedure will produce a grouped box plot of the response values versus the effect for which means are being calculated.

 The global plot options include the following: